 The Ionian Islands

-Due to less severe winds than in other regions these islands form the perfect ground for sailing holidays and yacht charters with kids or less experienced crew.
-The best bases for yacht charters can be found in Preveza, Corfu, Gouvia, Lefkas and Nidri.
-Zakynthos, Kefalonia and Ithaca also offer yacht bases and ports.
+Due to less severe winds than in other regions, these islands form the perfect ground for sailing holidays and yacht charters with kids or less experienced crews.
+The most popular bases for yacht charters can be found in Preveza, Corfu, and Lefkas, however, Zakynthos, Kefalonia and Ithaca also offer some beautiful yacht bases and ports.
 The Greeks might call the Ionian Islands the “Seven Islands”, but there are numerous little emerald gems to be discovered, like Antipaxoi or Meganisi.

 Sailing Holidays in the Ionian Islands